wlJiao/BioScatter/README.md

 - The folder "ReaderDataAnalysis" is the MATLAB program that takes the collected data from "Reader.grc" as input and outputs the estimated sweat concentration level.

 We provide a video of BioScatter hardware prototype and experiment process, which is available at: YouTube https://youtu.be/SeuaicnlDGQ.

+## Minimal System
+The folder <Minimal System> contains two data files, two MATLAB function files (funcCutProfile.m, main.m), and one main function (Main1.m).
+These files can be opened with MATLAB.
+The steps to run are simple:
+"Open Main1.m,; click the Run button; the program will display the IV profiles of urea acid and ascorbic acid with different concentrations, as well as the sensing accuracy result hotmap."

+## Reader Program
+The folder <Reader Program> includes two files.
+  "Reader.grc" can be opened with GNU radio 3.7.11 or newer version.
+  "figure-data_collection_grc.pdf" is an explanation file about "Reader.grc".

+## ReaderDataAnalysis
+  The folder <ReaderDataAnalysis> consists of the overall signal processing flow in Matlab.
+  "main.m" is the main function;
+  "funcReadIQDataInParProcessing.m" is a function for loading the raw sample data from "Reader.grc" program.
+The raw data is a large binary file, usually with a size of 700M~1G.
+Thus, to accelerate the loading speed, we use the parallel operation in Matlab.
+  "funcNormDivSeg.m" is a function for pre-processing the loaded IQ data, which first produces a complex matrix (IQ matrix).
+This function is responsible for normalizing the amplitude of the signal and remove the offset of the whole signal due to dynamic interference.
+  "funcDemodulate.m" is a function for demodulating the pulse interval modulated signal that is the sweat sensor's analog output (IV profile).
+Then this function outputs the demodulated I-V profile.
+  "funcCutProfile" is a function for trimming the I-V profile to realize a general-formatted IV profile matrix.
+The output I-V profile is used for sweat concentration estimation.
+  "funcLevelIdentification.m" is a function for identifying the current sweat concentration.